 Join Our Team

-Writing Workshop Instructors: Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day writing workshops for adults at our downtown literary center.
+Writing Class Instructors: Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day writing classes for adults at our downtown literary center.
 Visit this page for more information about teaching for us.

-Writers in the Schools (WITS) Apprentice: WITS is now offering a paid apprenticeship opportunity for writers of color.
+Writers in the Schools Apprentice: WITS is offering paid apprenticeship opportunities for writers of color.
 Self-identified writers of color who do not currently have the experience necessary to be a lead teacher with Writers in the Schools and would like to gain that experience, please consider applying to our apprentice program.
-Applications for spring are due December 30, 2016.
-Visit this page for more information about applying.
+Applications are accepted on a rolling basis.
+Click here for more information about the position and application process.

-Wordstock: Portland Book Festival: Thank you for your interest in volunteering!
+Portland Book Festival: Thank you for your interest in volunteering!
 The book festival would not be possible without a strong community of volunteers.
-Click here to learn more about volunteering at Wordstock and to fill out the volunteer interest form.
+Click here to learn more about volunteering at Portland Book Festival and to fill out the volunteer interest form.

 College Essay Mentoring Project: Through our Youth Programs, we are seeking volunteer mentors to help students write and edit their college and scholarship application essays in October.
-Click here to learn more about being a volunteer mentor and to download the application form.
+Click here to learn more about being a volunteer mentor.
 Thank you!